-Last month saw one of the most widespread ransomware attacks in the world, which locked computers and demanded a significant payment to release the information.
-Systems including the NHS were affected by this cyber attack which spread across 150 countries.
+We recently saw yet another widespread global ransomware attack, which locked computers and demanded a significant payment to release the information.
+Systems in 64 countries, including the UK, were affected by this cyber attack.

 This high profile cyber attack, serves as a reminder just how important it is to stay vigilant online and protect your business at every opportunity.
 If this happened to your business, how would it affect everything from your computer networks to your phone system?

 Understandably when most businesses think of cyber attacks, they think of their computers.
 However, a number of PBX phone systems users could be vulnerable to attack due to inadequate security protection and policies or simply not updating the system.
 Attacks of this type can also lead to financial loss.

 iCS advice for businesses to protect from cyber-attack:

 • Understand your estate.
 This includes any legacy operating systems that your business is running and which security systems you have in place for protection.
 Think carefully about their vulnerability and consider for example whether you should upgrade to a cloud based phone system